HorvathLab/ReQTL/README.md

 #### Output
-* One file (in the script’s directory) with the gene expression values for MatrixEQTL
+* One file (in the output directory) with the gene expression values for MatrixEQTL
-* One file (in the script’s directory) with the gene locations for MatrixEQTL
+* One file (in the putput directory) with the gene locations for MatrixEQTL

 #### Sample Command
 ```